 Occupation - but which?

-Newcomers to the profession, but also newcomers, are spoiled for choice in Germany: In addition to 344 state-recognized occupational vocational training courses, there are currently about 12 700 courses and subjects.
-Added to this are innumerable on-the-job training courses.
+Career starters, but also those switching, are spoiled for choice in Germany: In addition to 344 state-recognized professional training courses, there are currently around 12 courses and subjects.
+There are also countless in-service training courses.

 Around 390 state and private universities compete for the favor of those willing to study, and there are always courses of study and further education.
 The latter often do not even have to be accredited or nominated, which makes the overview particularly difficult.

-I keep finding that young people do not even know what career opportunities they have, and that they often do not even know what they want.
-Because there are still enough young people who choose to choose an apprenticeship or a field of study.
+Again and again I notice that young people don't even know what career opportunities they have, and that they often don't even know what they want themselves.
+Because there are still enough young people who choose a training occupation or course of study.

 Many are involved in the career choice